gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 - `TrafficTransformer.scala`
 - `TrafficPredictor.scala`

 The order of the file is in which they are structured & applied to the input.
 Each file also has it's own logger variable set, which is used for logging, for this the `build.sbt` file was modified with an additional package.
+Each step/class in the pipeline receives a reference to the `SparkSession` by the `spark` variable.

 == `Traffic.scala`